 Files which are infected with viruses infect the machine when opened.
 Worms, on the other hand, spread throughout your machine and begin replicating so that they can infect all your files.
 As the basic foundations upon which more advanced cybersecurity threats are built, viruses and worms are serious problems.

 Because of the way we use computers and our reasons for doing so, viruses and worms are becoming more dangerous.
 Often, they seek to steal personal and financial information for identity theft and financial fraud.
-Again, by using updated and robust antivirus solutions, you can keep yourself protected.
+And now certain browser extensions are stealing your data, too.
+Again, by using updated and robust antivirus solutions and staying away from malicious browser extensions, you can keep yourself protected.

 5. Cryptocurrency Hijacking